aaguilar1892/homemade-shell/README.md

 **myhistory**

 If the user enters a command that does not exist, it will still be recorded in the command history.
 Additionally, when the user executes one of the myhistory commands, only the _myhistory_ command with no flags will be recorded in the command history.
 Because of this, when the user clears the command history with _myhistory -c_, if they call the _myhistory_ command immediately after this, they will see _myhistory_ as the only command in the history.
 As for _myhistory -e [command #]_, the command number that it refers to will be recorded in the history in place of the command itself.

+**alias**

+If the user tries to define an alias with a name that already exists, an error message is output that the name already exists.
+To change the command that a name points to, the user would have to remove the existing alias and redefine it.

 ## Compilation Methods